C$ 299 Find Cheap Flights from Japan to Vancouver

 • Enter your preferred departure airport and travel dates into the search form above to unlock the latest Vancouver flight deals.

-Top 4 airlines serving from Japan to Vancouver
+Reviews of the top 3 airlines flying from Japan to Vancouver

 See real verified KAYAK customer reviews for airlines flying to Vancouver.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Japan to Vancouver.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.